-As of June 30, 2023, the Company had approximately \$849,000 in its operating bank account and working capital deficit of approximately \$2.3 million.
+As of September 30, 2023, the Company had approximately \$130,303 in its operating bank account and working capital deficit of approximately \$2.8 million.

 In addition, the Company has \$600,000 in a subscription receivable, which will be used to satisfy the Company's liquidity needs.
 The Company's liquidity needs prior to the consummation of the Initial Public Offering were satisfied through the cash contribution of \$25,000 from the Sponsor to purchase Founder Shares (as defined in Note 5), and an advance from the Sponsor of approximately \$29,000 (see Note 5).
 The Company repaid \$24,000 on November 19, 2021 and the remaining \$5,000 remains outstanding and is due on demand.
-Subsequent to the consummation of the Initial Public Offering, the Company's liquidity has been satisfied through the net proceeds from the consummation of the Initial Public Offering, the Company's liquidity has been satisfied through the net proceeds from the consummation of the Trust Account.
+Subsequent to the consummation of the Initial Public Offering, the Company's liquidity has been satisfied through the net proceeds from the consummation of the Initial Public Offering, over-allotment and the Private Placement held outside of the Trust Account.
 Over this time period, the Company will be using the funds outside of the Trust Account for paying existing accounts payable, identifying and evaluating prospective initial Business Combination candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to merge with or acquire, and structuring, negotiating and consummating the Business Combination.

 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans, as defined below (see Note 5).
-As of June 30, 2023 and December 31, 2022, there were no amounts outstanding under any Working Capital Loans.
+As of September 30, 2023 and December 31, 2022, there were no amounts outstanding under any Working Capital Loans.

 In connection with the Company's assessment of going concern considerations in accordance with FASB Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," management has determined that the liquidity condition and the mandatory liquidation date raises substantial doubt about the Company's ability to continue as a going concern.
 No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after November 19, 2023.
+Management plans to extend the date for mandatory liquidation to May 19, 2024.
 The unaudited condensed financial statements do not include any adjustment that might be necessary if the Company is unable to continue as a going concern.
 The Company intends to complete a Business Combination before the mandatory liquidation date.